koralreeef/anypercent-cuecollection/ch6b.md

    \
    ![cue](https://cdn.discordapp.com/attachments/293555577991200770/779421375185289306/unknown.png)
    \
    Wait until Madeline is just touching the dash crystal on the left.
 From here, you want to buffer every input of left dash > up > buffer jump > buffer hyper.
 You also want to be holding left until the wallkick off the falling block.
+After the badeline hit, downright dash and hold down after the dash.
+Drift right when Madeline is past the tunnel.
  </details>

   </details>